-OPEB Plan Fiduciary Net Position - Detailed information about the GBP's fiduciary net position is available in the separately issued ERS Comprehensive Annual Financial Report (CAFR) that includes financial statements, notes to the financial statements, and required supplementary information.
-That report may be obtained by visiting https://www.ers.texas.gov/About-ERS/Reports-and-Studies/Reports-on-Overall-ERS-Operations-and-Financial-Management/2019-CAFR.pdf; or by writing to ERS at: 200 East 18th Street, Austin, TX 78701; or by calling (877) 275-4377.
+OPEB Plan Fiduciary Net Position - Detailed information about the GBP's fiduciary net position is available in the separately issued ERS Comprehensive Annual Financial Report that includes financial statements, notes to the financial statements, and required supplementary information.
+That report may be obtained by visiting https://ers.texas.gov/about-ers/reports-and-studies/reports-on-overall-ers-operations-and-financial-management; or by writing to ERS at: 200 East 18th Street, Austin, TX 78701; or by calling (877) 275-4377.

-Components of the net OPEB liability of the TRS-Care plan as of August 31, 2019, are as follows:
+Components of the net OPEB liability of the ERS plan as of August 31, 2020, are as follows: